chdprimary/javascript-practice/README.md

     <func>.call() is same as .apply except it takes a list of args, not an array
 ```
 - polyfills
-- comma operator (many expressions evaluated, last one's result is returned)

-- Functions:
-    - in JS every function is actually a Function Object
-    - Functions can be created with a function expression (no name; anon function) or a function statement (name, statements optional)

 - Errors:
   - SyntaxError
   - TypeError
   - RangeError
   - ReferenceError
 - converting arguments object to ACTUAL array (so you can use array functions on it):
     - Array.prototype.slice.call(arguments) - slice is arr.slice() - slice creates a copy of it's *this*
         - (logically equivalent to arguments.slice() - but that way is illegal)
 - regexp - word boundaries \b, positive lookaheads, OR operator, [abc] (any of a b or c)

 ###Crockford's JS Good Parts